sg893052/sonic-buildimage/L2/STP/SONiC RPVST Plus FS.md

 This command allows configuring the hello interval in seconds for transmission of BPDUs.
 Use the no form of this command to return to the default setting.

+Use the no form of this command to return to the default setting.

-**spanning-tree [vlan <vlan-id/vlan-range>] hello-time <seconds\>** **no spanning-tree [vlan <vlan-id/vlan-range>] hello-time**
+**spanning-tree [vlan <vlan-id/vlan-range>] hello-time <seconds\>**

+**no spanning-tree [vlan <vlan-id/vlan-range>] hello-time**

 Eg: